-• Thomas Edison's Secret Lab: In this new, original series created by the Company in partnership with American Public Television and Charles Edison Fund, kids learn how fun science and math can be with Thomas Edison.
+Thomas Edison's Secret Lab: In this new, original series created by the Company in partnership with American Public Television and Charles Edison Fund, kids learn how fun science and math can be with Thomas Edison.
 In this new comedy adventure series, a group of kids discover a secret lab left behind by Edison, who also appears as a hologram guiding and encouraging the kids to explore and discover the world around them.
-The series will air on Netflix, starting in July 2015, and on Comcast and PBS starting in the Fall of 2015, with a line of consumer products to follow in early 2016.
+The series will air on Netflix, and on Comcast and, with a line of consumer products to follow in early 2016.